MCC-MATLAB/ENR261_Lectures/homeworks/Week_04/Week04-Assignments.md

 ### Function 1: `calculateTrajectory`

 Use the code from the lecture to create the function `calculateTrajectory`.
-Most of the code is provided, and minimal changes are required.
+Most of the code is provided; minimal changes are required.

 **Requirements**: